cognitiveprince/paradox_docs/getting started.md

     Step 5.
 The square root value will be printed in the output block
 1. store

+    Step 1.
+Take the blocks required for the script

+    Step  2. take the store block connect it to the value you want to store

+    Step 3.
+Connect the store block to any other oppertion you want to perform
 1. transpose

     Step 1.
 Take the matrix block